Allow2/allow2automate-plugin/README.md

 to directly communicate with your Service Mechanism component, but this really should be used sparingly.

-Be very aware that the component is transient, it is only loaded generally when the user actually switches to your plugin tab, it also can be unloaded if they switch to a different tab or closes the allow2automate window.
+Be very aware that the component is transient, it is only loaded generally when the user actually switches to your plugin tab, it also can be unloaded if they switch to a different tab or close the allow2automate window.
 For that reason, and because it is in the render process of the electron app, it should not set up any persistent behaviours, timers, background processes or anything really other than simple displaying status and providing interactive controls for users to configure your plugin.